spryker/spryker-docs/docs/scos/user/features/202108.0/packaging-units-feature-overview.md

 * Availability for the leading product (**VGA cables as long as you want**) decreased by 11.5 (amount of reserved products)
 * Availablity for the non-leading product (**VGA cables**) didn't change from the previous time.
-The figure below shows how these items and packaging units appear in the cart.
+The following figure shows how these items and packaging units appear in the cart.

 ![Cart](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Packaging+%26+Measurement+Units/Packaging+Units/Packaging+Units+Feature+Overview/cart-with-items.png)